Kei07R/Kei07R/README.md

 I am a Final Year Computer Science student interest in OSS and Ethical Hacking 💻
 - :telescope: Learning, Building and contributing to frontend and backend applications.

-- :seedling: Exploring Python and VueJs.
+- :seedling: Exploring Python and React.

 - :zap: In my free time, I solve problems on LeetCode and read Dev news.